Aliases for ARFGAP3 Gene

 GeneCards Summary for ARFGAP3 Gene

-ARFGAP3 (ADP-Ribosylation Factor GTPase Activating Protein 3) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and PAK Pathway.
-GO annotations related to this gene include protein transporter activity.
+ARFGAP3 (ADP Ribosylation Factor GTPase Activating Protein 3) is a Protein Coding gene.
+Diseases associated with ARFGAP3 include Ceroid Lipofuscinosis, Neuronal, 4B, Autosomal Dominant and Hypotrichosis-Lymphedema-Telangiectasia Syndrome.
+Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and protein transporter activity.
 An important paralog of this gene is ARFGAP2.

 GTPase-activating protein (GAP) for ADP ribosylation factor 1 (ARF1).
 Hydrolysis of ARF1-bound GTP may lead to dissociation of coatomer from Golgi-derived membranes to allow fusion with target membranes.